thnikk/Documentation/quickstart.rst

 Remapping and Reprogramming
 ```````````````````````````
-If you're unhappy with the default zx(cv) button mapping of your keypad, visit this page to learn how to easily remap the buttons!
+If you're unhappy with the default button mapping of your keypad, visit this page to learn how to easily remap the buttons!

 `How to remap the buttons on your keypad. <http://docs.thnikk.moe/en/latest/remap.html>`_